6250 Saekohayashi: Slow rotation and shape

 In 2009, a rotational lightcurve of Saekohayashi was obtained by American astronomer Brian Warner at his Palmer Divide Observatory, Colorado.
 It gave a long rotation period of 82.6±0.5 hours with a high brightness variation of 0.78 magnitude (U=2+).
 A high brightness amplitude typically indicates that the body has a non-spheroidal shape.
 While not being a slow rotator, it has a notably longer than average period.

 Diameter and albedo

 The Collaborative Asteroid Lightcurve Link assumes a high albedo of 0.30, typical for E-type asteroids, and calculates a diameter of 3.7 kilometers with an absolute magnitude of 14.1.

 Naming

-This minor planet was named after Japanese astronomer Saeko S. Hayashi (born 1958), associate professor at the National Astronomical Observatory of Japan, who works with the Subaru Telescope.
+This minor planet was named after Japanese astronomer Saeko Hayashi (born 1958), associate professor at the National Astronomical Observatory of Japan, who works with the Subaru Telescope.
 Her research includes the formation processes of planetary systems.
 Saeko is also dedicated to the popularization of astronomy in Hawaii and Japan and is an active member of the International Astronomical Union.
 The official naming citation was published by the Minor Planet Center 15 February 1995 (M.P.C.
 24730).